 Note:

-After filling in the information, click Create Task to officially start the first step of the task.
+After you complete the configuration, click Create Task to go to the first step of the task.

-On the task details page, you can always view the progress of the tasks you have created and view the current architecture diagram.
+On the task details page, you can view the progress of the created task and the current architecture diagram at any time.

 Step 1: Connecting to the Source Cluster

-In this step, you must confirm the type of network connection and fill in the relevant information for the source cluster:
+In this step, you need to confirm the network connection type and provide information about the source cluster:

 Note:

-If you choose to use the public network, to ensure the migration goes smoothly, you need to allow Tencent Cloud to access resources within your corresponding network.
-You can select your region in the table below and add Tencent Cloud's IP addresses for the corresponding regions to the public network allowlist of your self-built cluster.
+If you use a public network, to ensure smooth migration, you need to allow Tencent Cloud to access resources within the network.
+You can select your region from the following table and add Tencent Cloud's IP addresses for the region to the public network allowlist of your self-built cluster.

 |